 How Domain Registrars Operate

-Domain registrars operate under strict guidelines set by ICANN or relevant country-code top-level domain (ccTLD) authorities.
-Their primary function is to provide a user-friendly platform where customers can search for available domain names, register them, and maintain control over their domain settings.
+Domain registrars have to follow pretty strict rules from ICANN or the country-code top-level domain (ccTLD) authorities.
+Basically, they give you a platform where you can search for domain names, buy them, and control all your domain settings.

 Accreditation and Compliance

-To become a domain registrar, a company must obtain accreditation from ICANN or the respective registry for ccTLDs.
-This accreditation ensures that the registrar adheres to technical, operational, and financial standards, maintaining the integrity and stability of the domain name system (DNS).
+If a company wants to be a domain registrar, they've got to get accreditation from ICANN or the registry for ccTLDs.
+This accreditation makes sure the registrar meets technical, operational, and financial standards so the whole domain name system (DNS) stays stable and trustworthy.

 Domain Name Registration Process